xythobuz/OpenRaider/README.md

 Linux Distributions will probably provide an ALUT library ready to install with their package manager, so you won't need to compile freealut.

 Sound support is optional, however.
 If cmake can’t find OpenAL and ALUT, Audio will be deactivated.
 If you want to explicitly deactivate it, call cmake with `-DENABLE_AUDIO=NO`.

+There is also a rudimentary windowing implementation using freeGLUT.
+It will be used if GLUT is found instead of SDL2, or if you call cmake with `-DFORCE_GLUT=YES`.
+Be aware that your experience will not be as nice as with SDL2...

 ## Building